-We love the way Janibell's (of @janibellrosanne) hair transitions from dark brown to caramel brown and strawberry blonde.
+We love the way Janibell Rosanne's hair transitions from dark brown to caramel brown and strawberry blonde.
 Her curls and volume naturally help to blend these colors together.

 Ombré works on most hair textures, however the end result may vary.
 "When going to your consultation, you should arrive with how your hair looks most of the time to give your stylist an idea of what is realistic," suggests Conan.

 Curtain bangs and a half-up, half-down style make Ciara's caramel brown ombré fun and stylish.
 The ends are multi-dimensional, yet the color transition is seamless throughout the mid-lengths.